-I know you shouldn’t judge a book by its cover but I’ve genuinely seen someone turn up for flip flops and pink short shorts and I instantly thought ‘there is no way and I hiring this person’ without them even saying a word.
+I know you shouldn’t judge a book by its cover but I’ve genuinely seen someone turn up for flip flops and denim short shorts and I instantly thought ‘there is no way and I hiring this person’ without them even saying a word.
 First impressions mean a hell of a lot if you are wanting to spring into a new role.
 Some employers will genuinely refuse to see you if you are late and dressed inappropriately.
 So lets dive into your wardrobe…

 It can be quite difficult to know what exactly your expected to wear to a job interview depending on the role, but to save you upturning your entire clothing collection here are a few guidelines and OOTDs to get your started…